 Setting

-The majority of Lesotho’s population resides in rural areas, where healthcare access is often limited.
-Around 22% of rural households are located more than three hours’ walking distance from the nearest health facility, and 38% are between one to three hours away (3).
-The country's healthcare system is further constrained by a critical shortage of trained professionals, with only 4.7 doctors and 32.6 nurses and midwives per 10,000 population (4).
+As of 2023, approximately 270,000 people were living with HIV in Lesotho, with 4,800 new acquisitions that year.
+Most of the population resides in rural areas, where access to health services is limited.
+Roughly 22% of rural households are more than three hours’ walk from a health facility, and 38% are one to three hours away.
+These challenges are compounded by a severe shortage of health professionals, with only 4.7 doctors and 32.6 nurses and midwives per 10,000 people.